tgrigera/BioStatPhys.jl/docs/src/index.md

+# BioStatPhys

-This is a collection of various tools for statistical physics analysis of experimental (and in particular biological) data.
+This package is a collection of various tools for statistical physics analysis of experimental (and in particular biological) data.